Diogo-Rego/EuroSkills.2023/Module-A/APACHE2/+ SSL/README.md

 sudo a2ensite mydomain.conf
 ```

-### Step 7: Restart Apache2: Restart Apache2 to apply the changes:
+### Step 7: Restart Apache2

+- Restart Apache2 to apply the changes:

 ```
 sudo service apache2 restart
 ```

-### Step 8: Test HTTPS: Open a web browser and enter your domain name with ``https://`` (e.g., ``https://yourdomain.com``).
+### Step 8: Test HTTPS

+- Open a web browser and enter your domain name with ``https://`` (e.g., ``https://yourdomain.com``).
 If the configuration is correct, you should see your website served over HTTPS.